 Genomics

 Review pages 20 and 21 in the required textbook.
-By the time you get to this topic you should have seen issues related to genomics and chronic diseases in many of the daily lists of research results you have been getting.
+You will see issues related to genomics and chronic diseases in many of the daily lists of research results you will be receiving.
 Consider some of the recommendations made in these papers that illustrate the state of the art and changes we may see in the next few years.
-What have you learned from the presentations during the course and from invited lecturers on social determinants of health and whether these includes genomics?
+What have you learned from past presentations on social determinants of health and whether these includes genomics?
 To illustrate your appreciation for the issue bring with you at least two papers/URLS that indicate how new genetic information may help prevent or delay onset of the conditions you presented during the course, positive or negative.
-Be prepared to discuss some translational research that could be used to improve population interventions for these conditions..
+Be prepared to discuss some translational research that could be used to improve population interventions for these conditions.
+There are a number of studies that show a the effects of environment and development of the disease such as that which has documented the relationship of sickle cell disease to protection from malaria.
+In addition a recent analysis of chronic kidney diseaseamong African-Americans has shown that genetic variations may also account for an excess of chronic kidney disease among African-Americans.
+It is thought that these particular genes may have been in response to exposure to sleeping sickness but they have now been passed from generation to generation..
+Read this recent paper from JAMA on Epigenetics, and this JAMA Viewpopint on geneticsa and 'Personalized Medicine', Also read this paper on precautions you should take when assessing the ability of the genetic ability to intervene in the disease of interest.

 Review the CDC Home Page on Genomics.
-Pay special attention to the section on genomics testing and translational application.
+Pay special attention to the section on genomics testing and Integrating genetics applications into practice and programs.

 Consider the problem of accessing and improving family histories to prevent chronic disease in future generations.
-Also review the weekly updates with special attention to this week's update..
+Also review the weekly updates,,.also look at this report from CDC on Precision Public Health,

 Additional Readings for this session